-Your report should be factual, well organized, carefully written, thoroughly proofread, and it should follow these general guidelines:
+Your report should be factual, well organized, carefully written, thoroughly proofread, and it should follow

-□ Spell check and grammar check the final report.

-□ Include a title page with your name, the name of the organization you interned with, the dates you worked, the name and title of your supervisor on job, and the date you are submitting the report.

-□ The body of your report should be at least four (4) pages long and include:

-1. A concise profile of the organization and its function in the community served or special publics with which it interacts.
-Briefly describe the organization's policies and staff or departmental organization as these apply to your job.

-2. A description of your job, including detailed discussion of your duties, the tasks you completed, what you learned from the experience, the nature and quality of supervision you received.
+- 1. A concise profile of the organization and its function in the community served or special publics with which it interacts.
+Briefly describe the organization's policies and staff or departmental organization as these apply to your job. - 2.
+A description of your job, including detailed discussion of your duties, the tasks you completed, what you learned from the experience, the nature and quality of supervision you received.
 Be candid about problems encountered, if and how they were overcome.
-Highlight what you believe were your major learning outcomes.

-3. Internship Reflection: Use your journals to critically assess the extent to which the supervisor.

-internship met your academic, professional, personal, and civic goals.
-Also include an objective assessment of the agency, organization, or company, and the internship

-4. Samples of any work you contributed to the agency, organization, or company (this section could also include reports, software products, websites, photographs, lesson plans, memos, letters, etc.).
+Highlight what you believe were your major learning outcomes. - 3.
+Internship Reflection: Use your journals to critically assess the extent to which the internship met your academic, professional, personal, and civic goals.
+Also include an objective assessment of the agency, organization, or company, and the internship supervisor. - 4.
+Samples of any work you contributed to the agency, organization, or company (this section could also include reports, software products, websites, photographs, lesson plans, memos, letters, etc.).